cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 `Serde` provides trait implementations for `serialize` and `deserialize` functions for data structures defined in your crate.
 It allows you to transform your structure into an array (or the opposite).

+> **[Serialization](https://en.wikipedia.org/wiki/Serialization)** is a process of transforming data structures into a format that can be easily stored or transmitted.
+Let's say you are running a program and would like to persist its state to be able to resume it later.
+To do this, you could take each of the objects your program is using and save information about them, for example in a file.
+This exactly is a simplified version of serialization.
+Now if you want to resume your program with this saved state, you would perform **deserialization** which means you would load the state of the objects from some source.

 For example:

 ```rust